RiderTradingTools/easylanguage/README.md

  - Version *1.0.3* &nbsp; - Fixed error in snippets.
  - Version *1.0.4* &nbsp; - Added support for #region sections.
 Updated themes for regions.
 Fixed error in syntax of keywords.
  - Version *1.0.5* &nbsp; - Fixed issue in the Outline generation method.
+ - Version *1.0.6* &nbsp; - Fixed Outline when line is a comment.
+Included additional keywords.

 <br>
 <br>